Looking for information on adaptive technology? Click here!

 Whitman College has a long history of supporting students with disabilities.
 We are committed to making our campus accessible to the whole community.
 However, it is only through voluntary disclosure of disability and request for accommodation that Whitman College can make adjustments to meet the specific needs of an individual.

 Whitman College expects all students to play an active role in their education.
 It is a student’s responsibility to familiarize him or herself with the College’s policies, and the specific course requirements.
 All students should take the initiative to seek the help, advice, and resources available to them.
-Students with disabilities who want academic adjustments in order to achieve access to college programs and activities must contact Rebecca Frost, the Director of Academic Resources.
+Students with disabilities who want academic adjustments in order to achieve access to college programs and activities must contact Julia Dunn, Associate Dean of Students.
 The terms “accommodation” and “adjustment” are used interchangeably; they refer to the policy or program changes, and the auxiliary aids and services, arranged by the College for providing access for students with disabilities.

 Students should keep in mind that accommodations are intended to provide equal access; they do not always result in equal outcomes.
 Students with disabilities should design their class schedules and workloads with the understanding that, even with accommodations, they might spend more time and effort than other students spend in order to achieve the same level of success.

 - Students with disabilities, who wish to receive accommodations or services other than those offered to all students, must (1) disclose the disability, (2) provide documentation showing a need for an accommodation, and (3) make a personal request for accommodations to the Director of Academic Resources

 - Students are not required to divulge the nature of their disabilities or provide copies of their documentation to faculty or staff.

 - A disclosure of disability or a request for accommodation made to faculty or staff other than the Director of Academic Resources will not be treated as a request for accommodation.